This page gives the details of this years regional and national competitions that we are entering. For 2021 this is

 We're in the 2021 Secretary's Shield competition because there was no federation tournament in 2020 and we won in 2019.

 The draw for the 2021 tournament is here.
-We got a bye in the first round, won our first match against Tyneside, and our semi-finals against Church Stretton so we're in the final against Sheffield.
+We got a bye in the first round, won our first match against Tyneside, and our semi-finals against Church Stretton but lost to Sheffield in the final.

 31st August 2021 vs Church Stretton @ Kenilworth Won 5-2